 Short Papers, Big Ideas

 Memos and reports must be between 5-7 pages, while essays must be between 800-1500 words.
-If accepted and commissioned for publication, author(s) will receive an honorarium for their paper/contribution.
+If accepted and commissioned for publication, author(s) will receive an honorarium of $1 per word (up to 1500 words, excluding the Works Cited page) for their paper/contribution.

 Proposals must be a brief email indicating what you wish to write about, why you feel it is a timely issue and what impact your insights may have on critical issues in literacy learning and practice today.
 Please email us at email@example.com if you have any questions.

-Join us virtually for our first biennial symposium, Tracing the Stream: The Geographies of Black Feminist Literacies, Rhetorics, and Pedagogies on October 27-29.
-For more information, visit www.tracingthestream.com
+We held our first biennial symposium, Tracing the Stream: The Geographies of Black Feminist Literacies, Rhetorics, and Pedagogies virtually on October 27-29, 2022.
+For more information, visit www.tracingthestream.com.